Sheila Bernette

-Sheila Bernette (occasionally Burnette) is an English singer and character actress on film, TV and radio.
+Sheila Bernette (occasionally Burnette; born 30 March 1931) is an English singer and character actress on film, television and radio.

-She also appeared as herself in many TV productions, and is remembered as one of the regular practical jokers in the UK version of Candid Camera.
+Bernette also appeared as herself in many television productions, and is remembered as one of the regular practical jokers in the UK version of Candid Camera.

 Very petite, she usually wore her hair up to increase her height.
 A competent singer she was a regular on variety shows such as the Good Old Days and The Black and White Minstrel Show and appeared in the Royal Variety Performance show of 1970.